visitscotland/vs-design-system/frontend/README.md

 The site is browsable just like the regular Hippo site.
 Note that it's not possible to access the CMS pages via the SSR site.

+**NOTE: do not use the ssr:serve:dev npm script.
+It is broken and will be fixed soon**

 ## SSR Environment variable

 The NodeJS app requires an environment variable called `VS_SSR_PROXY_TARGET_HOST`, which is the host address of the target site.
 If the target is the local Hippo site the value should be `http://localhost:8080`.
 The easiest way to provide this is to add the following line to the `frontend/.env` file: